Estimated reading time: 16 minutes

 Tostadas

 Tostadas have a crunchy, fried flat tortilla as a base.
-You will typically find tostadas spread with refried beans, cheese, shredded lettuce and then topped with any variety of meat, veggies and salsa.
+You will typically find tostadas spread with refried beans, cheese, and shredded lettuce and then topped with any variety of meat, veggies and salsa.
 Another popular and quite different variation is the Tuna Tostada made with delicious tuna ceviche, fried leeks and a good dollop of our Chipotle Mayo.

 Read More: